What if My Child Is Stubborn?

 Create a Balancing Act

 Kids are supposed to test their limits, and stubborn behavior does just that.
 Parents have to find that fine line between too strict and too permissive.
-Create strict boundaries, but have room for some leeway too.
+Create strict boundaries that both you and your nanny enforce, but have room for some leeway too.

 Choose Your Battles Wisely